ryszardtuora/coreferee/README.md

 <a id="version-111"></a>
 ##### 6.4 Version 1.1.1

-- Changed the dependencies to allow Coreferee to run on the Apple M1 chipset
+- Changed the dependencies to allow coreferencer to run on the Apple M1 chipset
 - Sorted out a problem with the supported spaCy versions
 - Improved some of the tests